 After you’ve selected whom you're going to display your ads to, it's time to write the copy for your ads.
 We recommend using one call to action in the title of the advertisement or at the end of the ad's description.
 Doing this helps people understand which steps they should take if they're interested in learning more about your business.
 From there you'll want to choose a unique photo for the ad.

 Social media can be a busy and distracting place, so making your ads stand out is critical.
 Using a picture that incorporates the color red in the image can be an excellent way to grab people's attention.
 Think about it, everything from stop signs to traffic lights and even app icon notifications are red.
 For this reason, using photos with the color red can improve your ad engagement rates and ultimately drive more people to your website.

 Facebook offers two bidding models - pay per impression or pay per link click.
 When you choose to pay per impression, Facebook charges you whenever someone sees your ad.
 If you select the pay per link click format, you'll only pay when people click on your website link.
 The downside to this model is that you'll probably be required to set a daily budget of at least $10, $15, or $20.
 If you're looking to spend less, then you'll probably only be able to use the pay per impression option.
 If you're feeling bummed out right now, don't worry!
 Facebook also allows people using the impression model to set a link click price!
 You'll still pay whenever people see your ads, but Facebook will also work to get link clicks that average out to your target link click price.
 Applying this setting correctly usually requires testing and adjusting, but with time it's not too difficult to do so.

 Need Help With Facebook Ads?

 We've helped numerous clients succeed with Facebook marketing.
 We would be happy to talk more with you about different marketing options and see if Facebook ads make the most sense for your business.
-Feel free to give us a call at (760) 331-3629 or filling out our contact form anytime!
+Feel free to call or text us at (760) 331-3629 or filling out our contact form anytime!